ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <a href="#policies">Policies</a>
 </p>

-In this course, you will:

-- Explore computation and data
-  - Identify what information is stored and how it is organized in a computer
-  - Manipulate and inspect data with programs
-  - Transform data into a form suitable for presentation
-  - Hypothesize results of programs and make sense of the actual outcomes
-- Use computation to answer relevant questions
-  - Identify the computational part of problems you care about
-  - Leverage commonly-used tools
-- Write, trace, and test programs
-  - Predict the output of a program by inspecting its code
-  - Gain confidence in answers by testing programs
-  - Identify and fix mistakes in existing programs
-  - Design well-organized programs using computational constructs (mostly in Java):
-    - Values
-    - Operations
-    - Variables
-    - Library methods
-    - Structured data
-    - Collections of data
-    - Method definitions
-    - Iteration
-    - Conditional evaluation
-    - External interfaces
+In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and use computation to answer questions you care about.

 <a id="basics"></a>